deepanshs/csdmpy/docs/source/getting_started.rst

 The value of the :py:attr:`~csdfpy.DependentVariable.components` attribute is a Numpy array.
-Note, the number of dimensions of this array is :math:`d+1` where :math:`d` is the number of independent variables.
+Note, the number of dimensions of this array is :math:`d+1` where :math:`d` is the number of dimensions.
 The additional dimension corresponds to the number of components of the dependent variable.
 For instance, in this example, there is a single independent variable, `i.e.`, :math:`d=1` and